feenotifier/apps/README.md

 Raise the pull request(PR)

 #
-Feel free to raise a ticket, we are online 24*7!
+Feel free to raise an issue, we will address you real quick!
 #